Lidiya-MK/CO2-Emission-Prediction-App/README.md

 ## Overview 🚀

 This project is a web application that predicts CO2 emissions based on vehicle volume and weight.
-Built with Flask, the app uses a trained machine learning model to provide predictions and visualize the data, making it easy to understand the impact of vehicle specifications on emissions.
+Built with Flask, the app uses a multiple linear regression model to provide predictions and visualize the data, making it easy to understand the impact of vehicle specifications on emissions.

 ## Dataset 📊